American Civil Liberties Union Foundation

 For nearly 100 years, the ACLU has been our nation’s guardian of liberty, working in courts, legislatures, and communities to defend and preserve the individual rights and liberties guaranteed by the Constitution and laws of the United States.
 Whether it’s protecting the rights of immigrants, ending mass incarceration, achieving full equality for the LGBT community, establishing new privacy protections for our digital age, or preserving the right to vote or the right to have an abortion, the ACLU takes up the toughest civil liberties cases and issues to defend all people from government abuse and overreach.
 With more than a million members, activists, and supporters, the ACLU is a nationwide organization that fights tirelessly in all 50 states, Puerto Rico, and Washington, D.C., for the principle that every individual’s rights must be protected equally under the law, regardless of race, religion, gender, sexual orientation, gender identity or expression, age, disability, national origin, record of arrest or conviction.

-The Project is currently engaged in litigation and advocacy to challenge, among other things: the President’s Muslim ban; the unconstitutional use of mandatory and prolonged immigration detention; the lack of due process in the deportation system, including the lack of appointed counsel and federal court review of deportation orders; unconstitutional state anti-immigrant laws; abusive immigration detainer practices; federal and state anti-sanctuary measures; unjustified cross-border shootings by the U.S. Border Patrol; and violations of the rights of Deferred Action for Childhood Arrivals (DACA) recipients.
+The Project has most recently been engaged in litigation and advocacy to challenge: the separation of parents and children at the border; the Muslim travel ban; the detention of asylum seekers and use of mandatory and prolonged immigration detention; the lack of due process in the deportation system, including the lack of appointed counsel and federal court review of deportation orders; constitutional violations that arise from state and local immigration laws and enforcement policies, including state anti-immigrant laws and immigration-related civil rights violations by local police and sheriffs; the arbitrary termination of grants Deferred Action for Childhood Arrivals (DACA) without notice or process; and illegal enforcement tactics used by federal immigration and border patrol agents, including abusive immigration detainer practices and unjustified cross-border shootings by U.S. Border Patrol.

 ROLES AND RESPONSIBILITIES

-- Maintain case files, attorneys’ correspondence files, the litigation docket summary, and case database.
+- Manage and coordinate databases, case files, attorneys’ correspondence files, IRP litigation docket, etc.

-- Respond to intake calls, emails and letters from individuals seeking assistance, and assist with managing and coordinating the intake database.
+- Respond to intake calls, emails and letters from individuals seeking assistance

-- Serve as liaison for administrative relations with ACLU affiliates, co-counsel and partner organizations, and other offices within National ACLU.
+- Serve as liaison for administrative relations with ACLU affiliates and other offices within National ACLU

-- Demonstrate a commitment to diversity within the office using a personal approach that values all individuals and respects differences in regard to race, ethnicity, age, gender indentity and expression, sexual orientation, religion, ability and socio-economic circumstance, record of arrest or conviction.
+- Demonstrate a commitment to diversity within the office using a personal approach that values all individuals and respects differences in regards to race, ethnicity, age, gender identity and expression, sexual orientation, religion, ability and socio-economic circumstance

 EXPERIENCE AND QUALIFICATIONS

-- Must be well organized, efficient, highly motivated, able to handle multiple tasks simultaneously and see them through to completion, work well under tight deadlines, and take initiative.
+- Must be well organized, efficient, highly motivated, able to handle multiple tasks at once, work well under pressure, and take initiative

 The ACLU offers a generous and comprehensive compensation and benefits package, commensurate with experience and within parameters of the ACLU compensation scale.